St. Joseph Oratory: Traditional worship

 In its time as a parish church, St. Joseph continued traditional worship throughout its history, maintaining the Latin language, alongside vernacular German and English, in its Novus Ordo Masses after the Second Vatican Council.
 Many Masses were celebrated ad orientem, with a free-standing altar available for priests who preferred it.
 In Fall 2007, after a 37-year absence, the parish reinstated the Latin Tridentine Mass, which was widely replaced when Pope Paul VI promulgated the Novus Ordo Mass in 1969.

 The parish is known for its musical heritage, offering orchestral Masses composed by the likes of Haydn, Mozart, Schubert, and lesser known composers on certain Sundays and Holy Days, and maintaining traditional choir and organ music.
 The St. Joseph tracker organ is a powerful instrument in a fine acoustical space.
-Originally built by J. H. & C. S. Odell for the present Church structure in 1873, the organ was greatly altered about 1910 and again in the early 1940s.
+Originally built by J. H. & C. S. Odell for the present Church structure in 1873, the organ was greatly altered around 1910 and again in the early 1940s.
 Having declined into unplayability, it was replaced for the celebration of the church building's centennial in 1973 by the organ builder William M. Worden, using many of the Odell pipes.
 It currently contains twenty-nine stops.